 This recipe was featured in the December issue of Stillwater Living Magazine.

-Growing up, we ate leftovers all the time.
-Sometimes it was just meat, sometimes it was an entire meal, but it was almost always about 3 times a week.
+Growing up, we ate leftovers for dinner at least 3 times a week.
 When I finally moved out and on my own, I swore off leftovers.
-I learned to portion my food for just me, and cooked dinner every night.
-My mom thinks I’m crazy, but that way I don’t get tired of any one thing.
-Of course I still have some favorite meals, but I only make them a couple of times a month.
-My Baked Homemade Mac and Cheese is the one dish I could eat as leftovers every single day, and I always make a batch large enough to enjoy for a few days.
+I learned to cook for one, and made dinner every night.
+My mom still thinks it’s nuts, but this way I don’t get tired of any one thing.
+I could eat my Baked Homemade Mac and Cheese every single day, and and when I do make it I make a batch large enough to enjoy for a couple of days.

-What I really like about Thanksgiving leftovers is the versatility.
-I can come up with several ways to use different leftover ingredients, and create completely new meals.
+What I really like about Thanksgiving leftovers is the versatility, as you can come up with completely new meals.
 Sandwiches are one of my go-to leftover meals, like Roasted Turkey Cranberry Grilled Cheese

 How good does this Roasted Turkey Cranberry Grilled Cheese look?!
 Yes, it’s a little indulgent.
-Well, maybe quite a bite indulgent.
+Well, maybe a lot indulgent.
 But I only eat grilled cheese on occasion.
 And besides, look at that beautiful melted cheese.
 Sometimes it’s just a sacrifice you have to make.